Hello and welcome to Trainer Academy’s ISSA review, which critiques the ISSA Certified Personal Trainer Study Program.

 ISSA Business and Career Support

-ISSA is also pretty smart with their desire to help accelerate the careers of their qualifying trainers.
+ISSA is also pretty smart with its desire to help accelerate the careers of its qualifying trainers.
 Something that isn’t a common fixture with most of the other big-name certs.

 The course text comes accompanied by a book called Fiscal Fitness, a guide on the ins and outs of running a fitness business.